gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 >[!TIP]
 >
-> The current version of this module is **1.0.0.1**.
+> The current version of this module is **1.0.0.4**.
 To check the version you have installed, run: `(Get-Module AIPService -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AIPService**.

 The .dll file for this module is *AIPService.dll*.

+**Azure Information Protection client support**

+Some of the cmdlets listed below support features that are available only with the Azure Information Protection classic client, and not with the unified labeling client.
+If no client is specified, the cmdlet or parameter is supported for both clients.

+Not sure of the differences between these two clients?
+See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).

+> [!NOTE]
+> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+>
+> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
+>

 ## AIPService Cmdlets
 ### [Add-AipServiceRoleBasedAdministrator](Add-AipServiceRoleBasedAdministrator.md)